nathangiusti/Power-BI-Reusable-Workflows/README.md

 This repository contains reusable workflows in order to set up DevOps for Power BI

+For a quickstart/example of the use of these workflows check out [Power-BI-Sample-VC-Repo](https://github.com/nathangiusti/Power-BI-Sample-VC-Repo).

 # Available Workflows:

 ## [Deserialize PBIX](.github/workflows/deserialize-pbix.yml)